 Bering Coal Fields History

-2013 - Present - The Forest Service demonstrates its interest by virtue of having funds for the Bering River Delta area as part of the FY13 President's budget request to Congress.
+2013 – 2015 - The Forest Service demonstrates its interest by virtue of having funds for the Bering River Delta area as part of the FY13 President's budget request to Congress.

-This opportunity now has a confirmed negotiated price, a willing seller, Dr. Shin of the Korean Alaska Development Corporation, and a willing buyer, the U.S. Forest Service.
+The remaining 11,000-acre tract of Bering River coal now has a confirmed negotiated price, a willing seller, Dr. Shin of the Korean Alaska Development Corporation, and it is up to us to raise the funds to purchase this land.
 Please note that Dr. Shin is aging, and if he passes away or falls ill, this opportunity will be lost.

-Bering coal would be extracted by devastating mountaintop removal, despite the fact that the area is part of one of the most biologically rich ecosystems on earth, the magnificent Copper River Delta with its world-renowned wild salmon runs.
+Bering coal would be extracted by devastating mountaintop removal, despite the fact that this is one of the most biologically rich ecosystems on earth and supports the magnificent Copper River wild salmon runs.
 Though the region remains under threat, the coal patent is now for sale again – but this time with the promise of retirement into a permanent conservation covenant.